HumphreyBoaGart/grackle/README.md

   * **nginx** (Nginx component)
   * **php** (PHP component)

+## Usage
+Use the `grackle help` command to bring up the built-in documentation index.

+Use the `shortcuts` command to bring up a quick cheat-sheet of keyboard shortcuts for bash & tmux.

 ## Updating
 Once installed, all system updates are performed as normally via `apt`:
 ```